hyiltiz/cloudmusicbox/INSTALL.md

     directory tree whose deepest folders should contain only mp3/ogg files, which will be automatically transformed as a play-list.
  1. run `make` in `cloudmusicbox`
+ 1. If have any problems in the above step, make sure you have packages
+    `make` `python-eyed3` installed.
  1. Voilà!
 Go to the directory with your favourite browser and enjoy.
 You
     can serve the web with any engine you prefer.